ucsb-cs148-w24/project-pj01-universityclothing/team/LEARNING.md

 * Justin will learn how to successfully implement a full-scale mobile app backend database design through Firebase.
 * Ridhit will learn how to use React Native and integrate Firebase with it.
 * Jonathan will work on backend and databases, learn about firebase, and how to connect frontend to backend for a mobile app.
+* June will learn how to deal with the storage of static information.